 Sheltowee Trace NRT - Northern Terminus to Cave Run Lake is a 36.5 mile moderately trafficked point-to-point trail located near Morehead, Kentucky that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 This is the first 37 miles of the Sheltowee Trace NRT starting from the Northern Terminus heading south to Cave Run Lake.
 This section of the trail mostly leads across ridge tops.
 The trail goes down Main St through the town of Morehead.
 The end of this section hike ends just after crossing the dam at Cave Run Lake.